Progressive Supranuclear Palsy (PSP)

 For unclear reasons, this subtype is far more common in East Asia than elsewhere in the world.

-• Because PSP-RS progresses faster than the other subtypes, a trial of just PSP-RS will have results in a shorter amount of time with fewer participants.
+• Because PSP-RS progresses more quickly than other subtypes, trials will have results in a shorter amount of time with fewer participants.

 • Most people who have early signs of PSP-RS are likely to be confirmed to have PSP at autopsy.
 However, with the other subtypes, there is a greater chance that people have other underlying conditions causing their symptoms, which could cloud the results of a drug study on PSP.

 • Almost all PSP trials measure outcomes using the PSP Rating Scale, which was designed to only measure PSP-RS.
-However, progression can vary widely for other subtypes, so including them in a trial could hide the benefit of a potential drug.
+Because it was not designed to measure subtypes other than PSP-RS, other subtypes could cloud the data.

 The Gervais Family’s Story